Skip to main content

 The Psychology

-Tank mains demonstrate:
+Tank mains tend to show:

 • High Conscientiousness: Preparation matters.
 Proper warding, tracking cooldowns, planning engages.